*This post may contain affiliate links.

 I didn’t want to bring anyone else down, so I just held everything in.

 I mean, even if I did complain to anyone, I felt like no one else would understand me or where I was coming from.
 Who else could possibly be enduring the same kind of pain and daily torment I was going through?
-Everyone around me seemed to be living happy little lives, there's no way they could relate at the same level.
+Everyone around me seemed to be living happy little lives, there was no way any of them could relate at the same level.

 And so I felt very alone.